Police Benevolent Association of the City of New York: De Blasio Administration

 Following NYC Mayor Bill de Blasio's election in 2013, running largely on a political campaign advocating for reform in publicly unpopular NYPD policies, including "Stop and Frisk", the PBA began actively organizing against de Blasio, accusing him of failing to support the NYPD, as these policies were heavily promoted by previous mayoral administrations to prevent violent crime.
 Prior to these policies being instated, the city was suffering from a crime epidemic which promoted the aggressive "Stop and Frisk" policy under the Bloomberg administration.
 This was a shift from a mildly successful movement towards community policing under the Giuliani administration.
 The PBA felt that their officers were being wrongly blamed for the failed change of policies by politicians, rather than being supported in transitioning to a new form of policing by the de Blasio administration.

 Following the killing of two NYPD officers in Brooklyn on December 20, 2014, in an execution-style shooting, the PBA's opposition to de Blasio reached an all-time high, with PBA President Patrick Lynch accusing Mayor de Blasio of having blood on his hands, and of encouraging violence against police and acting like the leader of a "f-ing revolution."
 Further, the PBA asked members to sign letters ordering the Mayor not to attend their funerals, should they perish in the line of duty.
 They felt that if the Mayor were to attend their funerals it would be out of political motivation rather than a sincere appreciation of their sacrifice to protect the citizens of New York City.
 Lynch urged the police to stick close to the rules to protect themselves.

 Lynch's comments were much criticized by supporters of Mayor de Blasio.
 Many feared Lynch's comments would further inflame the more radical elements of his opposition, serve to incite further acts of violence against the NYPD, and lead to further police abuses carried out as a result of the "wartime" posture.

 On January 31, 2017, the city and the union reached an agreement on a new contract.
 If ratified by the union members, the contract called for an 11% pay increase for police officers on the force and cuts to officers hired in the future.

 In March 2020 NYC Health Commissioner Oxiris Barbot denied a New York Police Department (NYPD) request for 500,000 additional surgical masks in priority over other departments.
 She told NYPD Chief of Department Terence Monahan during the heated dispute that "I don't give two rats' asses about your cops."
-The Police Benevolent Association of the City of New York called for her to fired.
+The Police Benevolent Association of the City of New York called for her firing.
 Barbot later apologized.